hharte/mm_manager/README.md

 1. When installing a Millennium Terminal, the answer supervision test will call the Manager, and disconnect.
-It may take a few seconds for the modem to detect this condition and go back on-hook.
+It may take a few seconds for mm_manager’s modem to detect this condition and go back on-hook.
 You may want to wait a few seconds after the test completes before proceeding with the installation.
 2. Some older firmware versions will fail to install on the first try.
 They will usually install correctly on a retry.
 3. Lots of tables are not well understood.
 Please help figure more out if you can.